 2 Physical Availability

 Spouses make themselves present and available to each other, and are willing to invest time, energy and creativity to grow their relationship.
 Close companionship can only grow out of proximity.
 Physical distance and significant absences work against a marriage, even if they are economically-driven.

 3 Sensitive Responsiveness

 Spouses listen with sensitivity and respond with tenderness to each other’s words.
 Doing so increases safety, and strengthens the marital bond.
 This need is particularly important when conflict inevitably happens, or when needs, preferences or feelings are raised by one spouse.
 Just as sensitive responsiveness increases emotional safety, a lack of it inhibits intimacy above it.

-4 Emotional Transparency
+4 Emotional Connectedness